alafkas/v/README.md

   console.log('User loaded!');
 });
 ```
-To play around locally with v you can download it, and run
+To play around locally with v you can download it and run
 ```
 python -m http.server
 ```